R1CA4R3NT3/CYB333_PROJECT/README.md

 - Modular & Scalable          - Reads hostnames/IPs from a text file; easy to extend across dozens of servers.

 Setup Instructions
-      1. Install Prerequisites
+1. Install the following prerequisites and dependencies;
 	-Make sure Python 3.6+ is installed.
 Then install the required Python libraries: paramiko, time, logging, argparse, pyufw, datetime, path
 2. Prepare SSH Keys
 3. Ensure private key files exist and are accessible:
 	They must match public keys added to the remote servers’ `~/.ssh/authorized_keys` files.
 4. Create servers.txt (This file should be in the same directory as your script and contain one IP address or hostname per line)
 5. Make sure each host:
 - Is online and reachable over SSH (port 22)
 - Has your public key authorized
 - Allows `sudo ufw` commands
 6. **Configure Your Username**
 	Edit the line in your script:
 	python - username = "your_ssh_user"
 	Change `"your_ssh_user"` to match the user allowed to log in via SSH, such as `azureuser`, `ubuntu`, or `ec2-user`.

 How to Run the Script

 From the terminal:  AUTO_MULTI_SERVER_FRWL_MGR.py

-Lists any dependencies or prerequisites.
-	Offers any additional information necessary for understanding your project.
-	Include a detailed README.md file that:
-Security Automation Project